encyclopedia-of-code/tiny-graphics-js/README.md

 To see all the demos:  Open the included "host.py" file.
 Next, open your web browser and direct it to your localhost address, with the correct port number reported by the "host.py" step.
 (For many people this is: http://localhost:8000)

 To select a demo, open and edit main-scene.js.
-Assign your choice to the `Main_Scene` variable.
+Assign your choice to the `main_scene` variable.
 Your choices for scenes are:

 * `Minimal_Webgl_Demo`
 * `Transforms_Sandbox`